Choose a career: find out what you want

 Bath graduates can help you

 Bath Connection provides a secure online platform for you to network with our Alumni Experts.
 These are Bath graduates who are willing to talk to Bath students (and graduates) about working for their employer, what's involved in their job and also diversity issues.
-It includes a wide range of graduate employers and types of role from the high profile to the more unusual, and can be searched by department of study.
-Find out more about Bath Connection.
+It includes a wide range of graduate employers and types of roles, from the high profile to the more unusual, and can be searched by department of study.

 Online guidance tools